Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 183 trips per day across all routes, which equates to approximately 213 weekly trips per individual stop.
+According to the 2021 Census, 21.8% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 111 trips per day across all routes, equating to approximately 97 weekly trips per individual stop.

 Frequently Asked Questions - Transport